 One of the biggest factors that people consider when hiring an assistant is, of course, cost.
 While one option is not definitively cheaper than the other, their price structures vary significantly.
 When going in-house, your employment costs are impacted by many factors including:

 - The skill level of the candidates you’re seeking

 - The benefits package your company offers

 - Other factors dependent on the labor laws/market in your location

 The cost of a virtual assistant is much more simple and stable.
 You pay a flat, monthly rate and we take care of paying your assistant’s salary, benefits, and bonuses.

 The average in-house assistant changes jobs every eight months.
 Employee turnover that is that high has a significant impact on your HR costs and how reliably you and your team get to access support.

 After all, a two-week notice rarely gives you enough time to hire a replacement so, in addition to the effort and costs of finding a new person, you go weeks without support.

-If you have any questions about the points in this article or want to learn more about if a virtual assistant is right for you, please reach out us.
-We’d love to answer your questions and explore if Prialto is a good fit for you.
+If you want to learn if a virtual assistant is right for you, please contact us.
+We’d love to answer your questions and explore if Prialto is a good fit.